Blossom End Rot (BER) is a common physiological plant disorder.

 - Acidic, coarse, and sandy soils can also lead to developing blossom end rot in plants as they contain low calcium levels.

-- Planting of crops too early such as tomatoes in cold soil hindering root development and root damage.
+- Planting of crops too early such as tomatoes in cold soil hindering root development and damage to root systems.

-On the other hand, plants and developing fruit can experience blossom rot even when there is a sufficient amount of calcium in the soil.
+On the other hand, plants and developing fruit can experience BER even when there is a sufficient amount of calcium in the soil.

 The reason is that while there is enough calcium present, it may be in an insoluble form, making it difficult for plants to absorb it.